lech/Conq40/README.md

 __Server__

+- The `server.cfg` should serve as a working _example only_, you should be able to incorporate most of these settings into your existing configs with minimal effort.
 - Voting is limited to map changes, kicking and muting players only.
 - The dead can talk and type to the living, this serves to help the living die faster.
 - Currently the map cycle is set for daylight maps only.
 If you can win a map with pistols only on night mode without cheating, I salute you.